00000vish/Simple-Python-TwitterBot/README.md

 @Jothipala_Bot  :  https://twitter.com/Jothipala_Bot

+#Requirements
+Tweepy (installed).

 Need to have twitter app with Oauth keys and etc.

-if you dont have one create it here : https://apps.twitter.com/

-#Requirements
-Tweepy ( installed )

-Python 2.7 or 3.3 ( installed, I had issues getting tweepy working on 3.4 )
+Python 2.7 or 3.4.

 #Oauth